Recurring outbursts of the supernova impostor AT 2016blu in NGC 4559

-AT~2016blu was observed by the ZTF public surveys \citep{B19, G19, M19}.
-ZTF data are available online\footnote{\url{https://irsa.ipac.caltech.edu/Missions/ztf.html}}.
-We collect the sources within the 1\arcsec position of AT~2016blu from ZTF DR14.
-Data from the original Palomar Transient Factory (PTF) are not used because the coordinates are several arcseconds off.
-We suspect that the source in the PTF photometry is the nearby cluster, not the transient.
-AT~2016blu was observed by the ATLAS Project \citep{T18}.
+AT~2016blu was observed by the ATLAS Project \citep[Asteroid Terrestrial-impact Last Alert System;][]{T18}.
 ATLAS data are available in the ATLAS Forced Photometry server\footnote{\url{https://fallingstar-data.com/forcedphot/}}.
 Data with poor quality and large error bars are excluded from ZTF and ATLAS data; see Paper I for more details.
-We should note that because AT~2016blu is buried in an H~{\sc ii} region, we used ATLAS forced photometry on the difference images instead of forced photometry on the target images.
+We should note that because AT~2016blu is buried in an H~{\sc ii} region and a stellar association, we used ATLAS forced photometry on the difference images instead of forced photometry on the target images.

-We also include the discovery data from the ``Bright Supernovae" website\footnote{\url{https://www.rochesterastronomy.org/supernova.html}}, maintained by David W. Bishop \citep{G13}.
-This website compiles data from amateur astronomers whose observations are collected in various types of filters.
+We include various discovery data from the ``Bright Supernovae" website\footnote{\url{https://www.rochesterastronomy.org/supernova.html}} maintained by David W. Bishop.
+This website compiles data from amateur astronomers whose observations are collected in various types of filters (or unfiltered).
 Later in Section~\ref{sec:LC}, we only use observations that are reported as discovery.
 The Discovery report specifies that AT~2016blu was bright at the time and there should be outburst activity around the reported time.
-However, since AT~2016blu shows multiple narrow peaks (see Section~\ref{sec:LC} for more details), photometry gathered on the Bright Supernovae website might correspond to the fluctuations before or after the main event.
-If these discoveries are not supplemented with more data, the exact time of the outburst is uncertain.
-In the next section, we use all of the photometry presented here to analyse the continued photometric evolution of AT~2016blu.
+However, since AT~2016blu exhibits multiple narrow peaks (see Section~\ref{sec:LC} for more details), photometry gathered on the Bright Supernovae website might correspond to the fluctuations before or after the main event.
+If these discoveries are not supplemented with more data, the precise time of the outburst remains uncertain.